Dirty Hari: Casting

 In an interview with The Hindu, Simrat Kaur stated her character to be bold and confident.
-She compared to that of Deepika Padukone's role in 2012 Hindi film Cocktail.
-The auditioning team was not initially convinced with her looks.
-For her, on screen kissing, wearing lingerie, dialogues in a husky tone was difficult sans Telugu dialect.
+She compared it to Deepika Padukone's role in 2012 Hindi film Cocktail.
+The auditioning team was not initially convinced with her look.
+For her, on screen kissing, wearing lingerie, dialogues in a husky tone was difficult.

 In an interview with The Times of India, the lead actor Shravan was skeptical to sign the "bold" film.
 When he first heard the script, he was wary of erotic thrillers need to be handled very carefully.
 He described his character role as "a chess player who works part-time as a coach in a reputed chess club."
-In the film he plays "an ambitious guy who will go to any lengths to achieve".
+In the film he plays "an ambitious guy who will go to any lengths to achieve what he wants".

 Filming

-Principal photography was delayed the production house was looking for established female lead.
+Principal photography was delayed as the production house was looking for an established female lead.
 Filming completed in Hyderabad by end of November 2019.
 There are scenes in the film that were shot for 23 hours at a stretch.
-Simrat Kaur completed her filming portions in 20 days.
+Simrat Kaur completed her filming portion in 20 days.